RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 The dropdown menu allows the user to select and display the jurisdictional boundary of cities, unincorporated counties, and land-use authorities in the four county region.
 Jurisdiction names are alphabetical and can be manually selected or typed into the box.
 Once selected, the city selection will filter the summary stats table and selection radius to only include warehouses within the selected jurisdictional boundaries.
 Jurisdictions can be "unselected" by deleting the named selection.
 Jurisdictional boundaries were obtained from California's [Open Data Portal](https://data.ca.gov)  November, 2022, Southern California Association of Government's [SCAG](https://gisdata-scag.opendata.arcgis.com/datasets/27b134459761486991f0b72f8a9a67c5_0) city boundary list, and a personal records request to the County of Riverside for March JPA's boundary in October, 2022.

-### Year built slider
+### Select warehouses built by

-The slider with the year ranges from 1980 to 2022 allows a user to select subsets of warehouses with build years within a user-determined range.
-For example, if the user selects 2011 to 2021 all warehouses with build years in that range are selected and displayed on the map and data tables.
+The numeric input allows a user to select subsets of warehouses with build years before a selected year.
+For example, if the user selects 2011 all warehouses with build years up to and including 2011 are displayed.
 All warehouses built prior to 1980 are set as 1980 build years for the purpose of this dashboard display but raw data can be provided for build years upon request.
 Note that approximately 400 parcels had unknown build years; those can be removed or added to any analysis with a check box button and are set as 1980 for selection purposes in the slider tool.
+Similarly, the year 2025 is a proxy for planned or approved warehouses that have not yet been built.

 ### Circle (radius in km) slider